Sophie Marceau

 Childhood, Youth, Family

-Sophie Danièle Sylvie Maupu was born in the fall of 1966 to Parisian parents, Simone Morisset and Benoît Maupu.
+Sophie Danièle Sylvie Maupu was born in fall 1966 to Parisian parents Simone Morisset and Benoît Maupu.
 They already had a son, Sylvain.
-Her parents were not involved in the arts: her mother worked as a salesperson in a small shop in Gentilly, a suburb of Paris, and her father was a trailer driver who often traveled for work.
+Her parents weren't involved in the arts: her mother worked as a salesperson in a small shop in Gentilly, a Paris suburb, and her father was a truck driver who traveled frequently for work.

 Sophie Marceau in childhood